Octet and decuplet baryon $\sigma$-terms and mass decompositions: Outlook

-{\it Outlook.}--- It is clear from this analysis that to better understand the internal quark and gluon compositions of baryons in QCD, the quark and gluon momentum distributions of all octet and decuplet baryons need to be further studied using lattice and effective field theory techniques.
+It is clear from this analysis that to better understand the internal quark and gluon compositions of baryons in QCD, the quark and gluon momentum distributions of all octet and decuplet baryons need to be further studied using lattice and effective field theory techniques.
+Experimentally, the nucleon mass decomposition will be one of the issues that will be probed at the future Electron-Ion Collider \cite{EIC:2021}, while the J-PARC facility in Japan will study the origin of hyperon masses \cite{Ohnishi:2019cif}.
 Other applications of our results include constraining dark matter models, such as those involving WIMPs interacting with heavy nuclei \cite{Giedt:2009mr, Beane:2013, Hill:2015, Hoferichter:2019, Davoudi:2021}, which require nuclear $\sigma$-terms.
 Our results for the light and strange quark $\sigma$-terms of octet and decuplet baryons with reduced systematic uncertainty can serve as a good basis for such endeavors.

 \acknowledgments